jr7-droid/jr7-droid/README.md

-- 👋 Hi, I’m @jr7-droid Jatin
+- 👋 Hi, I’m Jatin
-- 👀 I’m interested in C, Python
+- 👀 I’m interested in C, Python, and JavaScript
-- 🌱 I’m currently learning Python and C
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m not looking for any colab
 - 📫 How to reach me: jr7.jr58@gmail.com